 Shoes are always going to be the number one chew toy for our fur babies, but this one comes close.
 It's bacon-scented!

 Puppies can be pretty aggressive chewers too.
 People get surprised when they see someone with a small frame like me absolutely torture a few baskets of chips and salsa before our food is brought out, but us little ones want to eat up everything too!
 Your puppy will love their rubber chew toy.

 Is your dog a tree chewer?
 How do you handle this bad habit?
-Tell us in the comments section!
+Let us know on the Wide Open Pets Facebook page!

-This post was originally published on December 5, 2017.
+This article was originally published December 5, 2017.